 Haller suffered a split finger when he was hit by a foul tip on May 9, and missed nine games.
 During his time out of the lineup, he lost his league lead in homers, as teammate Felipe Alou and Salt Lake’s Dick Stuart caught fire.
 He got back into the lineup in time to have his third two-homer game of the season on May 27 against Seattle in a 5-3 win.
 On June 14 against Salt Lake City, he had a grand slam in the third inning, and tied the game with a single in the eighth as Phoenix went on to an 8-7 win in ten innings.

-Haller was reassigned to MA, the Class A Eastern League for the 1959 season.
-At Springfield, he batted .276.
+Haller was reassigned to Double-A, the Class A Eastern League for the 1959 season.
+At Springfield (Massachusetts), he batted .276.
 He also caught a pitching staff that included a 21-year-old Juan Marichal.
 Marichal and Haller advanced to Tacoma in 1960 and would eventually become battery mates in San Francisco.

 Haller showed his trademark durability in June.
 On June 7, he was beaned in the ninth inning of the first game of a doubleheader against Reading at Springfield.
 He was taken for x-rays that proved negative and accompanied the team to York, PA where he went 2-for-5 with an RBI the next day.
 He went on to hit in six consecutive games, going 11-for-24 and raising his batting average 40 points.

 On June 26, he had his first professional four hit game, hitting four singles in an 8-2 win over Binghamton.
-Haller was named to the All-Star team and saw action in the July 20, 1959 game in Williamsport, going 1-for-3 as the All-Stars won 9-2.
+Haller was named to the All-Star team and saw action in the July 20, 1959 game in Williamsport, going 1-for-3 in the contest.

 In August, the team went on a 22-10 tear and moved into first place on August 26.
-The Giants won their final eight games and clinched the pennant on September 6, as Haller were 2-for-3 with a double and two runs scored.
-They continued their success in the post-season playoffs, defeating Binghamton in three straight and taking three of four from Williamsport.
+The Giants won their final eight games and clinched the pennant on September 6, as Haller went 2-for-3 with a double and two runs scored.
+They continued their success in the post-season playoffs, defeating Binghamton in three straight and taking three of four from Williamsport to win the 1959 Eastern League championship.

 The next season, Haller was back in Triple A at Tacoma.
 Once again, he was on a team contending for the pennant.
 Haller’s bat came alive with a grand slam in a 6-1 win over Portland on June 4.
 On June 16, he met with Hank Sauer, the former Giant outfielder who was serving as the team’s roving hitting instructor.
 After the lesson, Haller hit three consecutive home runs in a 9-1 win over Spokane.iv In June, Haller had eight homers, 23 RBIs, and batted .296.
 Haller’s June surge did not go unnoticed, as he was selected to the All-Star team for the second consecutive season.
 He went 1-for-2 with a double in a losing cause.